This Is How I Cook

 Remembering to do this the night before gives the meat more flavor and after all, the outside of the meat is the best part.

-Heat an ovenproof skillet on the stove on medium-high heat and add some more olive oil.
-Just a tablespoon or so.
+Heat an ovenproof skillet on the stove on medium-high heat with about a tablespoon of olive oil.

-Preheat your oven to 325.
-Now place tenderloins into the skillet and brown about two minutes on each side or until golden.
+Preheat oven to 325.
+Now place tenderloins into the skillet and brown two minutes on each side or until golden.

 Yes, you are deglazing your pan.
 The liquid also helps keep the lean meat from drying out.